Gender Mainstreaming the Ghana Poverty Reduction Strategy or is it?

 In a recent sensitisation workshop for female teachers in the Upper East Region of Ghana, one woman’s response to the question “What does poverty mean to you as a woman?” was:

 Poverty means woman.
 The face of poverty is woman.
 The woman is the one who is still struggling.
 She can’t have equality in education, in capital and in decision-making.
 When you a want to see poverty, you have to see a woman.

-The immediate reaction of her colleagues was laughter and awe.
+The immediate reaction of her colleagues was laughter and online viagra gel to buy awe.
 However, when the group began dissecting the comments, affirmation rather than doubt, followed.
 Sharing their individual and their communities’ stories, the other women engaged in analysis that made evident the persistent exclusion of women from the mainstream of development at the community and national levels.
 The analysis surfaced factors including cultural inhibitions, denied opportunities, restricted inclusions, un-enforced legislation and under-resourced networks.
 In short, the women did not think that their efforts were receiving the required support in terms of time, resources and leadership.

 Mainstreaming the GPRS

 The suggestion to mainstream gender issues in policy and programming for development is not new to Ghanaians.
 Women’s organizing at the local level and networking at the international level has resulted in increased awareness of the need to include gender concerns in development planning.
 Women’s causes have ostensibly been supported at the national level through the ratification of various conventions on gender equality.
 An example is the Convention on the Elimination of All forms of Discrimination against Women (CEDAW) ratified in 1982.
 Since the establishment of the National Council on Women and Development (NCWD), the national machinery for promoting gender equality, various programs and projects have been initiated to empower women in ways that support poverty reduction.
 Under PAMSCAD, the ENOWID was implemented as part of empowering women for greater participation in development.